Brain2life/aws-cookbook/cdk-basics/README.md

 ## How CDK works?

 CDK code compiles into CloudFormation YAML/JSON template files.
-Next, CloudFormation deployes the compiled files into AWS.
+Next, CloudFormation deploys the compiled files into AWS.

 ![](../img/aws_cdk_how_it_workds.png)